tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Em dash

-Contrary to standard practices in English, we use a space on each side of Em dashes.
+Contrary to standard practices in English, we use a space on each side of em dashes.
-The EM dash is not very wide in the Trebuchet MS font used in blog posts; the spaces on each side make them more prominent:
+The em dash is not very wide in the Trebuchet MS font used in blog posts; the spaces on each side make them more prominent:
 > Providing a selection of color presets in your inputs — rather than a single color that can be changed — can help color-challenged users.

 Note that the Em dash (—) is not a normal dash (-); it is U+2014.